RobustIntelligence/docs/html/_sources/for_data_scientists/reference/nlp/task_prediction_cache_format.md.txt

 ### Supported File Formats

-RIME NLP supports the same file formats for the prediction cache as it does for the [input data](task_data_format), namely [JSON](https://www.json.org/json-en.html) (`.json`) and JSON lines (`.jsonl`) formats.
+RIME NLP supports the same file formats for the prediction cache as it does for the [input data](task_data_format), namely [JSON](https://www.json.org/json-en.html) (`.json`) and [JSON lines](https://jsonlines.org/) (`.jsonl`) formats.
 Each prediction should be stored in its own dictionary in the json list or as a dictionary on its own line for JSONL files.

 To use a prediction cache for a given test run, it is currently required that a prediction be present for every data point in the corresponding input data.
 For example, if a dataset is of size `N`, line `i` in the prediction cache should contain the model output for input example `i` in the dataset for every `0 <= i < N`.

 The data format for each prediction is similar to that for the [input data](task_data_format), the only difference being the "text" and ground truth label keys for the NLP task are removed.

-#### Text Classification and Natural Language Inference
+#### Text Classification

-For the Text Classification and Natural Language Inference tasks, each prediction is represented by a dictionary containing the following key-value pair:
+For the Text Classification task, each prediction is represented by a dictionary containing the following key-value pair:

 ```python
 [